Travelling to the UK

 Please note that the East 15 Acting School course deposit terms and conditions are different.

-Once you have your CAS it is valid for 6 months, giving you plenty of time to make your student visa application, but you should let Admissions know if you do not think you will be arriving by the latest accept date on your CAS.
+Once you have your CAS it is valid for six months, giving you plenty of time to make your student visa application, but you should let Admissions know if you do not think you will be arriving by the latest accept date on your CAS.

 The type of visa you should apply for will depend on your circumstances including, what passport or travel document you hold, the length of your proposed study and where you are applying from.

 The Admissions teams complete rigorous checks to ensure that CAS is only issued if we believe that your visa application will be successful.
 Our visa refusal rate is extremely low.
-However, in the rare instance that a visa is refused you should contact us to determine if other options such as online only teaching are possible.
+However, in the rare instance that a visa is refused you should contact us to determine if other options such as online-only teaching are possible.

 Read our immigration pages for further information about applying for your visa.

-From 4 August 2022, students and any dependants who are 16 and over, from certain countries or territories, who are studying in the UK for more than six months are not required to register with the police.
-Visit the government website to find out more about the change of requirement in relation to police registration.
+Students and any dependants who are 16 and over, from certain countries or territories, who are studying in the UK for more than six months are not required to register with the police.

 As a new student, we are required to check your identity and that you have the right to study with us inside the UK.
-Read our Registration page to find out what identity documents you will need to bring with you.
+Read our registration page to find out what identity documents you will need to bring with you.

-When you arrive in the UK, you’ll be able to arrange collection of your BRP (Biometric Residence Permit) from the place you’ve chosen, you must collect your BRP by the ‘valid to’ date on the entry clearance sticker or, within 10 days of your arrival in the UK, whichever is the latest date.
-Find out more about collecting your BRP from the University.
+You must collect your BRP by the ‘valid to’ date on the entry clearance sticker or, within ten days of your arrival in the UK, whichever is the latest date.

 For anyone arriving or visiting at other times, you will find all the information you need to find your way to our University of Essex campuses below.

+You can plan your journey using the Transport for London website.
 You can view train times and book tickets via Trainline.com

+You can plan your journey using the Transport for London website.
 You can view train times and book tickets via Trainline.com

+You can find more information and view maps on the Transport for London website.
 You can view train times and book tickets via Trainline.com

 Our Colchester Campus is not far from Stansted Airport.